-We’re affiliated with some amazing organizations (the government-run Ministry of Education, for starters) to offer this unique opportunity to teach English to underprivileged youth in Colombia.
+We’re affiliated with some amazing governmental organizations to offer this unique opportunity to teach English to underprivileged youth in Colombia.
 The hope is that in doing so we can help strengthen ties across our borders.

 We’re seeking qualified, motivated and passionate individuals who want to share their knowledge of English and their cultural differences (in a completely supported environment) with students who are eager to learn and to teach you a few things as well.

 With our Teach English in Colombia Fellowship, YOU can make a positive change and be rewarded for it, in more ways than one.

 - Higher Education degree (bachelor’s or higher)